-Refer to rows 2 and 3 of Table 3. in this article, by Ayas et al. in JAMA on Sept 6 of 2006.
-[Resources - Intensity]
+Refer to rows 2 and 3 of Table 3. in the article.

 - i.
 Manually calculate ORs and 95% CIs, and repeat by computer software. - ii.
 Explain why your answers do not match those reported (hint: see the paragraph beginning "To assess the relationships..." in the last column of page 1057 of the article. - iii. exactly what (and how many) numbers would you need to carry out their analysis for row 3 (injuries in ICU).
-Answer in the form of a 1-paragraph request to the authors asking for these specific numbers (but do not e-mail the authors!
-JH has in fact obtained these numbers from Dr Ayas, and they will form the basis for some of a future homework). - iv.
+Answer in the form of a 1-paragraph iv.
 Is OR the correct term for the ratio being estimated here?

-Supplementary Exercise 13.5: Cancer Risk among Children Born after Assisted Conception
+Supplementary Exercise 13.8: Cancer Risk among Children Born after Assisted Conception8